vasspilka/vasspilka.github.io/_posts/2015-04-08-limit-hope-expand-posibilities.markdown

 But why not avoid expectations altogether.
 We can use our focus to explore our minds, and the world around us, not our desires and fears.
-We do not have to constantly evaluate what is going to happen, it is sometime better to just be, to enjoy the environment, explore the options, look at how things unfold, without the expectations.
+We do not have to constantly evaluate what is going to happen, it is sometime better to just be, to enjoy the environment, explore the options, and then look at how at things unfold, without the expectations.

 I sometimes say to myself "No hope, No expectations, No limitations".

-Of course we can't avoid expectations altogether, not only coupled with logic they create science, in our daily lives we also take actions because we expect them to do something, we expect them to make a change in the world we interact with.
-Without them the wold would stay still.
+Of course we can't and should not avoid expectations altogether, not only coupled with logic they create science, in our daily lives we take actions because we expect them to do something, we expect them to make a change in the world we interact with.
+Without them the wold would be still.

 But we need to accept that hope is a psychological tool, to help us endure situations and comfort us.
-And expectation is just that...
-Expectation not reality.
+And expectations is just that...
+Expectations not reality.